Purpose

 columns, with the same number of partitions and the same partition

-clauses must be equal to the number of table partitions, and in the same order.
-If you omit partition
+PARTITION clauses must be equal to the number of table partitions, and in the same order.
+If you omit partition,

 then Oracle Database generates a name that is consistent with the